 Decor pillows – especially festive ones – are a must-have during the holidays, but what if you have zero sewing skills?
 That’s an easy fix – purchase inexpensive store-bought decor pillows (solid colors work best for this) and you can still monogram them for a personalized touch!
+Employ the older kids for this craft.
 Just take some (fairly thick) baker’s twine and stitch the first initial of your last name on each.
 Done!

 Cork Christmas Tree